j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 An element is made up of three parts

-- opening tag
+- opening element
 - content of the element
-- closing tag
+- closing element

 # HTML Document structure

-All HTML files require a html, body and head tag Elements in the head tag will not necessarily be shown to the user
+All HTML files require a html, body and head element

+Elements in the head element will not necessarily be shown to the user

 # Text elements

-There are six "h" tags -> h1 to h6
+There are six "h" elements -> h1 to h6

 ![](https://github.com/j-koziel/html-css-course/blob/master/starter/02-HTML-Fundamentals/20230523104552.png)

 Headings are used to break up text into logical sections

-"p" tags are used to write more generic smaller text
+"p" elements are used to write more generic smaller text

-A good practice is to only ever have **one** h1 tag in each html page
+A good practice is to only ever have **one** h1 element in each html page

-You can use "b" tags to create bold text however it is deprecated and the "strong" tag should be used instead as it has no **semantic** meaning
+You can use "b" elements to create bold text however it is deprecated and the "strong" element should be used instead as it has no **semantic** meaning

-The same goes for the "i" tag (italics).
+The same goes for the "i" element (italics).
 Use "em" (emphasise) instead

 # More text elements: Lists

-Ordered lists can be constructed with the "ol" tag and "li" tags inside of it
+Ordered lists can be constructed with the "ol" element and "li" elements inside of it

-Unordered lists are the same as an ordered list but with a "ul" tag -> creates a bullet pointed list
+Unordered lists are the same as an ordered list but with a "ul" element -> creates a bullet pointed list

 # Images and attributes

-The "img" tag is one of those elements with no **content**
+The "img" element is one of those elements with no **content**
 Instead it uses attributes which provide it with information about the content

 ## Attributes